tnebooks/12th-chemistry/content.en/docs/transition-and-inner-transition-elements/_index.md

 ## Preparation:

 Potassium dichromate is prepared from chromite ore.
 The ore is concentrated by gravity separation.
-It is then mixed with excess sodium carbonate and lime and roasted in a reverberatory furnace.
+It is then mixed with excess sodium carbonate and lime and roasted in a reverbratory furnace.

 $$
 4FeCr_2O_4 + 8Na_2CO_3 + 7O_2 \xrightarrow{900 - 1000^{\circ}C} 8Na_2CrO_4 + 2Fe_2O_3 + 8CO_2 \uparrow